 The human brain is a complex meaning machine designed to “make sense” of the experience.
 Humans are social beings and have evolved in the context of social groups and psychological constructs that have enabled tremendous advancements.
-This “socialness” is enabled with a brain that is designed to connect with others, interpret intentions, and “feel” the emotions of others.
+This “socialness” is possible with a brain that is designed to connect with others, interpret intentions and “feel” the emotions of others.
 These neural mechanisms are the foundation of successful human interaction.

 - When healthcare providers understand this concept, they recognize that what they communicate (words, tone of voice, body language) all contribute to the patient’s experience, and strive to learn the necessary communication skills to connect with patients.

 - When healthcare leaders understand this concept, they recognize the need to engage with colleagues in a manner that inspires performance to meet organizational and personal goals.

 - When healthcare organizations understand this concept, they design cultures and systems designed to engage all members of the organization in a process of alignment to the organization’s Values and Mission.

 As the Healthcare System rapidly shifts toward a value-based reimbursement model, providers and organizations must find innovative ways to engage patients to actively participate in their own care.
 This will require that all healthcare providers learn the skills that connect with patients, their teams and the desired outcome.